BT Broadband Reviews

 How much does BT broadband cost?

-BT full fibre broadband costs from £25.99 per month for the first 24-months for new customers.
+BT full fibre broadband costs from around £26.99 per month for new customers.
 While this includes just the broadband connection, customers can add a home phone line for an extra £5 per month.

 What router comes with BT broadband?

-BT provide the BT Smart Hub 2 to all broadband customers taking a part fibre or full fibre package.
+BT supplies the BT Smart Hub 2 with all standard broadband packages, including both part-fibre (FTTC) and full fibre (FTTP) plans.

 Does BT offer a whole home WiFi guarantee?

-BT Complete WiFi is a whole home WiFi guarantee that will provide customers with up to three WiFi discs to improve wireless signal around their home.
+BT Complete WiFi is a whole home WiFi guarantee that provides customers with up to three WiFi discs to improve the wireless signal around their home.

 How much does BT anytime cost?